Efficient HDR Reconstruction from Real-World Raw Images: Methodology

-Based on the above analysis, we devise the following strategies for double-exposure HDR fusion: in scenarios involving motion or overexposure within the fused region, we prefer to select the short-exposure image that contains more information; when the signal-to-noise ratio of the short frame is too low, we prefer to select the long-exposure image that contains more information.
-It is worth noting that our strategy is inclined to address motion artifacts with a higher priority than low signal-to-noise ratios.
-Consequently, when both ghost artifacts and low signal-to-noise ratios are concurrently evident, the short-exposure image is chosen to prioritize the motion artifacts.
+Based on the above analysis, we devise the strategies for dual-exposure HDR fusion: \textbf{Firstly}, in scenarios involving motion or overexposure within the fused region, we prefer to select the short-exposure image that contains more information; \textbf{Secondly}, when the SNR of the short frame is too low, we prefer to select the long-exposure image that contains more information; \textbf{Thirdly}, our strategy is inclined to address ghost artifacts with a higher priority than lower SNR when ghost artifacts and lower SNR concurrently exist.

-Note that after the luminance alignment, the long and short frames already have similar luminance levels, and the regions with remarkable luminance differences are mainly caused by motion and overexposure.
-Therefore, we expect the network to perceive the motion and overexposed regions by focusing on the luminance gap between the long and short exposures, thereby realizing the short-frame prioritization strategy mentioned above.
-For this purpose, we design an alignment-free and motion-aware short-exposure-first selection loss function.

-where $\odot$ denotes the point-wise multiplication, and $M$ is a binary mask with ``1'' for motion regions in long frames, and ``0'' otherwise.
-Given a mask $M$ indicating motion and overexposed regions, the above loss formula implements a strategy that encourages short-frame prioritization.

-To avoid explicit motion alignment, we adopt the synthetic motion to construct the mask $M$ in the training quadruplets \{$I^{'}_l$, $I^{'}_s$, $M$, $I^{'}_{gt}$ \}.
-Specifically, as shown in Fig. \ref{ssim}, for each patch of an image, we randomly select a rectangle (40 to 60-pixel range) of random length and width from the long-exposure image and then move and overlap it to a random location in the range of -30 to 30 relative to the patch.
+For the designed fusion strategy, we introduce a plug-and-play alignment-free and motion-aware short-exposure-first selection loss to mitigate the ghost artifacts.
+We first construct a mask $M$ in the training pairs \{$I^{'}_l$, $I^{'}_s$\}.
+Specifically, as shown in Fig. \ref{ssim}, for each patch of an image, we randomly select a rectangle of random length and width from the long-exposure image and then move and overlap it to a random location in the range of -30 to 30 relative to the patch.
 The patch regions before and after the movement are labeled as 1s in the mask $M$.
 By introducing the mask $M$ to guide the network to focus on moving and overexposed regions, the model effectively prioritizes the short-exposure information over the long-exposed counterpart within these regions.
 The masks are used only in training, and the inference stage inputs only short and long exposure frames.
+The alignment-free and motion-aware short-exposure-first selection loss is denoted as:

+where $\odot$ denotes the point-wise multiplication, and $M$ is a binary mask with ``1'' for motion regions in long frames, and ``0'' otherwise, MS-SSIM denotes multi-scale structural similarity function.
+Given a mask $M$ indicating motion and overexposed regions, the above loss formula implements a strategy that encourages short-frame prioritization.

+\textbf{Reconstruction loss.} For saturated areas, the L2 loss punishes any deviation of pixel values from the ground truth.
+This allows the model to select short-exposure information in over-exposed areas.